mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space Volume 3.md

 An Orca’s skin is extremely sensitive to touch and plays an important role in maintaining social connectivity.
 Orca are extremely sensual creatures and often engage in touching behaviour.
 Mothers and calves frolic and caress each other regularly from birth and adult males wrestle and roll with each other.

-Male Orca typically weigh five or six tons and measure six to eight metres in length.
-Females tend to be somewhat smaller, weighing three or four tons and measuring between five and seven metres in length.
-Orca also display a measure of sexual dimorphism, with the dorsal fin of males being significantly larger than those of females, growing up to 1.8 metres and resembling tall elongated isosceles triangles in appearance.
-Female dorsal fins reach a height of one metre at most and are more curved than those of the male.
+Male Orca typically weigh five or six tons and measure six to eight meters in length.
+Females tend to be somewhat smaller, weighing three or four tons and measuring between five and seven meters in length.
+Orca also display a measure of sexual dimorphism, with the dorsal fin of males being significantly larger than those of females, growing up to 1.8 meters and resembling tall elongated isosceles triangles in appearance.
+Female dorsal fins reach a height of one meter at most and are more curved than those of the male.

 ### LIFESPAN